Zardae/umr-data-integration-project-oehler/README.md

 ## Documentation

 - Preparation
   - `scrape-walkthrough`: Used to scrape all relevant (and some less relevant) location information off Serebii.net (49 html sites)
+- Integration
+  - `prepare_integrated_db`: Used to prepare the integrated database
+  - `html_processing`: Used to extract useful data from the scraped html files and transfer it into the integrated database
+  - `pbs_processing`: Used to transfer the data from the pbs (txt) files extracted from the Pokémon Essentials into the integrated database